 The best way to get the most out of your management console is to utilize Groups effectively.
 Groups can be used within your console to target users with specific phishing or training campaigns.
 Many organizations will begin with dividing users into groups by department, location (if you have multiple office locations), or even domains (if there are multiple domains on your account).
 Users can be in as many groups as they need to be in, and you can have an unlimited number of groups set up.

-Our Smart Groups (Platinum/Diamond only) feature streamlines the process of creating and maintaining these types of groups.
+Our Smart Groups (Platinum/Diamond only) feature streamlines the process of creating and maintaining groups by automatically-populating users based on specific criteria.
 Learn more about Smart Groups here.

 Once a group is created under the Groups tab, click on the name of the group to see who is a member of the group.
-This screen also allows you to remove users from the group by checking the box next to the user(s) and selecting the “Delete” button where you will be given the option to remove them from the group.
+This screen also allows you to remove users from the group by checking the box next to the user(s) and selecting the “Delete” button, where you will be given the option to remove them from the group.
 You can also delete the user(s) from the console entirely as well as delete all users in this group from the system.
 You can download a CSV of all users in the group as well as add users to a different group from this screen.
-Note: Users can be in more than one group at a time.

 Example of removing or deleting users from a group

 You can delete groups that you no longer need.
 Deleting groups will not delete any users within the groups.
-Groups can be restored by searching for "only deleted groups" while under the Users-->Groups tab.
+Groups can be restored by searching for "only deleted groups" while under the Groups tab beneath the Users area of the console.

 Using Groups in Phishing Tests:

-Using groups in Phishing tests allows you to single out a subset of users with a specific phishing template.
+Using groups in your phishing tests allows you to target a subset of users with a specific phishing template.
 This can be helpful if you want to target your phishing attempts to certain departments or create spear-phishing attempts on certain key staff.
-You can target multiple groups on a single phishing campaign.
+You can target multiple groups in a single phishing campaign.
 You can also use groups to conduct phishing tests by region or location if you want to get more specific metrics from the tests.

 The Smart Groups feature streamlines the creation of groups such as these.
 You can learn more about Smart Groups (Platinum/Diamond only) here.